Chart Color Schemes

 Darlinghurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects likely to affect the area.
-Notable projects include Oxford & Foley, SCEGGS Darlinghurst Concept and Stage 1, St Vincent's Private Hospital East Wing, and Henri House.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified a total of 51 projects likely to impact the area.
+Notable ones include Oxford & Foley, SCEGGS Darlinghurst Concept and Stage 1, St Vincent's Private Hospital East Wing, and Henri House.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.